nathanlon/laravel-mongo-blog-example/README.md

 I could have added Vue.js support as I have used this before, but I felt that learning 3 things at once in a limited time was a bit much.

+Method doc-blocks are mainly left out as the goal is to type hint as much as possible, and make method names explain themselves.
+My experience is that doc-blocks often become out of date and less helpful over time, but I understand when they should be used when auto-generating api documentation, or if in a coding standard.

+Exception classes have been added to allow throwing and catching of these in the controller with knowledge that the Service exception messages can be shown to the user as they are safe and often catching more generic exceptions like RepositoryException or \Exception.

+Interfaces are used for all services and repositories so the Dependency Injection can use this.
+I understand that this is a hotly contested difference of opinion for different developers as to how interfaces should be used, and so I'm open to adopting any coding standards here.

+Some methods and model classes (namely Year and Month) are unused and so commented at the bottom.
+This would usually be removed before commit but this is a work in progress.

 ## Authors